 The profound connection between digestion and depression, anxiety, and mood disorders which is why the gut is considered the second brain.
-Nutrition therapy for mental health:
+Holistic approaches for mental health:

 There is a large relationship between mental health problems and digestive disorders – for example, anxiety is five times higher in individuals with irritable bowel syndrome (IBS) than in those with no IBS symptoms.
 The reverse is also true – among anxiety sufferers, rates of IBS and other functional gastrointestinal disorders are four times higher.